argotorg/act/doc/src/running_ex.md

 - Afterwards the constructor `contructor(<input_vars>)` follows.
 - Lastly all smart contract functions are listed as transitions `transition <fct_name>(<input_vars>)`
 - Within the constructor and the transitions:
-  - The list of preconditions (the `iff` block) comes first and lists the necessary and sufficient conditions on when this "operation" succeeds.
+  - The list of preconditions (the `iff` block) comes first and lists the necessary and sufficient conditions on when this operation succeeds.
 If the `iff` block is not satisfied, the corresponding function in Solidity/Vyper would revert.
   - In the constructor the `creates` block is next.
 It lists all the storage a contract has and initializes it.
 As expected, it mirrors the Solidity/Vyper code closely.
 The `creates` block is the last in the constructor.
   - Similar to `creates` for constructors works the `storage` block for transitions.
 It updates all the changes to the storage.
-Therby, summarizing the effects a transition has on the storage.
+Thereby, summarizing the effects a transition has on the storage.
-  - If there is any control flow in the underlying Solidity/Vyper code, then act distinguishes what happens to the storage relative to a `case`.
+  - If there are any branches in the underlying Solidity/Vyper code, then act distinguishes what happens to the storage relative to a `case`.
 In the ERC20 example, that happens in line 14 and line 17: depending on whether the function caller `CALLER` is the same address as the one where the money is supposed to be transfered to `to` the storage is updated differently.
 - Act is aware of some Ethereum environment variables such as the caller of a function `CALLER` or the amount that was "paid" to a contract upon a function call `CALLVALUE`.

 <!-- - Act specifications are declarative: they describe what must hold, not how to execute.